WhirligigGirl/Whirligig-World/README.md

 List of objects: (Descriptions intentionally vague.)

 Kaywell: A white main sequence star.
+* Limnel: A red dwarf star in a close binary with Kaywell.
 * Shol: A Hot Jupiter orbiting close to Kaywell.
 * 2 Wolda: A small asteroid orbiting terrifyingly close to Shol.
 * Tyepolbynar: A warm Jupiter that gets more light than Venus.